Our annual music industry careers day is back – bigger and better than ever in 2026!

 Music Careers Marketplace

 We’ll be hosting our Music Careers Marketplace, where attendees will have the opportunity to chat to representatives from leading music organisations and employers.
 The Music Careers Marketplace will be specially tailored across the morning and afternoon sessions, but organisations and employers such as BBC, Help Musicians, Future Yard, Glyndebourne Academy, JAMES, LIPA Music Mark, Musician’s Union, PPL, RNCM, UK Music & Discover!
-Creative Careers and Young Sounds UK will be in attendance all day.
-The morning session will also feature organisations including City of Liverpool College, Edge Hill University, LMA, SAE & ICMP and The WRD, while the afternoon session will feature DITTO and The Creative Well, among others.
+Creative Careers, Young Sounds UK, City of Liverpool College, Edge Hill University, LMA, SAE & ICMP, DITTO and The Creative Well will be in attendance throughout the day.

 10% administrative fee applies for online & telephone orders.